xdbfoundation/xdb-digitalbits-sdk/docs/reference/examples.md

   })
 ```

-For more on streaming events, please check out [the Horizon responses documentation](https://developer.digitalbits.io/horizon/reference/responses.html#streaming) and this [guide to server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events).
+For more on streaming events, please check out [the Frontier responses documentation](https://developer.digitalbits.io/frontier/reference/responses.html#streaming) and this [guide to server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events).